 Research

-I work primarily on issues in moral psychology, ethics, and aesthetics, in both the analytic and Continental traditions, and on contemporary and historical figures.
-My central focus in recent years has been on self-knowledge and self-opacity in the context of moral psychology.
-Figures I work on include Immanuel Kant and Sigmund Freud, but also Stanley Cavell, James Baldwin, Iris Murdoch, Friedrich Nietzsche, and Bernard Williams.
-I also work on film, and on the significance of aesthetic experience quite generally.
+I work primarily in moral psychology, in both the analytic and Continental traditions, and on contemporary and historical figures.
+Some themes I write about include: self-knowledge and self-opacity, acknowledgment, the emotions, the imagination, and humanistic methodology.
+In terms of figures, I work primarily on Immanuel Kant and Sigmund Freud, but also Stanley Cavell, James Baldwin, Iris Murdoch, Friedrich Nietzsche, and Bernard Williams.
+I also work in philosophical aesthetics, and I write about film.

 I. Journal Articles

-3. “Picturing the Mind: Freud on Metapsychology and Methodology.”
+7. “Picturing the Mind: Freud on Metapsychology and Methodology.”
 Die Seele abbilden. Über Freuds Methodologie und Metapsychologie.
-WestEnd: Neue Zeitschrift für Sozialforschung.
-2022
+WestEnd: Neue Zeitschrift für Sozialforschung.2022

 Russell Picturing the Mind English

-4. “How Shall We Put Ourselves in Touch with Reality?”
+8. “How Shall We Put Ourselves in Touch with Reality?”
 On Baldwin, Film, and Acknowledgment.
 Social Research (2021) Special Issue on Apology.
-87:4.
+87:4. link

 II.
 Articles in Edited Collections

-2. “I Want to Know More About You: Knowing and Acknowledging in Cavell and Chinatown.Cavell and Aesthetic Understanding.
+3. “I Want to Know More About You: Knowing and Acknowledging in Cavell and Chinatown.Cavell and Aesthetic Understanding.
 Ed.
 Garry Hagberg.
 Palgrave Macmillan.
-2018.
+2018. link

 1. Tamar Schapiro’s Feeling Like It: A Theory of Inclination and Will.
 Oxford University Press, 2021.
 Philosophical Review.
 131 (4): 519-523.
 2022.